HL7/cqf-measures/input/pages/measure-conformance.md

 The context of a measure is indicated using the subject element of the FHIR resource.
 The subject element will be a reference to a FHIR resource type, specifically including Patient, Location, Organization, Practitioner, and Device as currently specified in the extensible SubjectType binding.
 It is important to note that other resource types may be used, but it must be a FHIR resource type.
 We should also note that although the discussion is focused on Patient as the subject, the discussion applies to other subject types as well.

-In addition to the measure scoring, measures generally fall into two categories, patient-based, and episode-based (e.g. encounter-based).
+In addition to the measure scoring, measures generally fall into two categories, patient-based, and episode-based (e.g. non-patient based).
 In general, patient-based measures count the number of patients in each population, while episode-based measures count the number of items (such as encounters) in each population.
 Although the calculation formulas are conceptually the same for both categories, for ease of expression, population criteria for patient-based measures indicates whether a patient matches the population criteria (true) or not (false).
 Episode-based measures return the item to be counted such as an encounter or procedure.

 **Conformance Requirement 3.9 (Population Basis):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-9)